snags88/jekyll-blog-source/source/_posts/2017-02-15-getting-wasted-on-99-bottles-of-oop.md

   flexibility and complexity.
 - Great design is about picking the **right abstractions at the right time**.
 Don't reach for the abstractions, let them present themselves in the code you write.

-What ended up happening for me for while I went through the initial exercise was that after the first couple of tests, I was going down a path of writing clever code.
+What ended up happening for me while I went through the initial exercise was that after the first couple of tests, I was going down a path of writing clever code.
 About half way through, I took a step back and looked at my text editor and thought to myself "Where do I make my next